rust-lang/book/nostarch/chapter04.md

 and it’s where the author of `String` can put the code to return the memory.
 Rust calls `drop` automatically at the closing curly bracket.

-> NoteIn C++, this pattern of deallocating resources at the end of an item’s lifetime is sometimes called *Resource Acquisition Is Initialization* *(RAII)*.
+> Note: In C++, this pattern of deallocating resources at the end of an item’s lifetime is sometimes called *Resource Acquisition Is Initialization* *(RAII)*.
 The `drop` function in Rust will be familiar to you if you’ve used RAII patterns.